nzdavidv/pages/pages/MacBookAir-LinuxT2.md

 What a nightmare.
 WiFi was broken, sound was broken, I kludged together some parts but it was it was awful.
 FAIL.

 I tried the iso.sh script from https://wiki.t2linux.org/ on Linux a few times but for whatever reason it just didn't work.
+The script ran fine but the ISO wouldn't boot properly.

 After the initial Ubuntu boot 'Try or install Ubuntu' it would error.

+I tried Ubuntu 24 and Ubuntu 25.. both seemed to work but failed to boot.

 I struggled forward and eventually got WiFi kind-of working (was flakey), trackpad going, but audio was a fail (headphones wouldn't work).